 As documents from Soviet time show, mass die-offs happened in some years with an irregular pattern and can consequently also be expected in the future.
-Monitoring will increase the sensitivity to abnormal mortality and will help to ensure, that reaction to these incidents is fast, effective and involves institutions and experts working in an interdisciplinary manner.
-However, this process needs to be formally adopted by the Government of Kazakhstan and an appropriate unit of experts set up to ensure effective and timely reaction to any unusual mortality event affecting wildlife and specifically saiga antelope.
+Systematic monitoring will increase the sensitivity to abnormal mortality and will help to ensure, that reaction to these incidents is fast, effective and involves institutions and experts working in an interdisciplinary manner.
+In order to ensure an effective and timely reaction to any disease outbreaks or mortality in wildlife (including saiga), an appropriate unit of experts needs to be set up and their role and responsibility have to be formally adopted by the Government of Kazakhstan.